atomt/acne/README.md

 Your hook script(s) will have to take non-root operation into consideration for this to work smoothly.

-## Basic usage
+## Command line usage

+    acne account [ca]

+Creates or update account at the Certificate Authority. ca parameter is optional, the default authority will be used if omitted.

+    acne new example -d hostname1 [-d hostname2 ..] [--run hook ..] [--ca name]
+      [--key keyspec] [--no-roll-key] [--renew-left DAYS]

-Create a new "example" entry in our store and get a certificate for name "example.com"
+Creates a new entry in our database called `example` with the specified settings if any and request/install the certificate.

-    acne new example -d example.com
+    acme new example -d example.com -d www.example.com

 This probably what you actually want, multiple names on a single certificate (SANs)

-    acme new example -d example.com -d www.example.com

-Use a non-default set of hooks (remembered for renew)

-    acne new example -d example.com -d www.example.com --run nginx --run dovecot

-Or use some other configured ACME enabled CA for this one certificate?

-    acne new example -d example.com -d www.example.com --ca notletsencrypt
+    acne renew example

-Renew all certificates in the store close to their expiry date, using same settings specified when created, including what hooks, CA and so on.
+Renew the certificate of entry `example` regardless of expiry date using same settings specified when created, including what hooks, CA and so on. *NOT WORKING YET*

     acne renew-auto

-Renew "example" certificate regardless of expiry date

-    acne renew example
+Renew all certificates in the store close to their expiry date. *NOT WORKING YET*

 ## Hooks

+*NOT WORKING YET*

 Hooks live in `/etc/acne/hooks/`, as one executable script or binary per hook (see defaults.run and --run).
 Hooks gets called with a parameter -- install, remove, postinst or postrm.